ariakit/ariakit/packages/reakit/src/Composite/README.md

   Defines the orientation of the composite widget.

-  When the composite widget has multiple rows (two-dimensional) and `wrap` is `true`, the navigation will wrap based on the value of `orientation`:
+  When the composite widget has multiple groups (two-dimensional) and `wrap` is `true`, the navigation will wrap based on the value of `orientation`:
   - `undefined`: wraps in both directions.
   - `horizontal`: wraps horizontally only.